Serra do Divisor

 Conservation And Sustainability

 Serra do Divisor faces serious conservation threats given its remote border location.
 Illegal logging, particularly of valuable timber species like mahogany, has historically been a major problem.
 Drug trafficking routes crossing the Peruvian border create security challenges for park rangers and complicate enforcement operations.
 Illegal fishing and hunting within the park persist due to the difficulty of monitoring its vast extent.
 Deforestation in adjacent areas of Acre and on the Peruvian side of the border is advancing toward the park's boundaries.
 ICMBio has worked with federal police and military to conduct enforcement operations.
-The park's conservation is supported by its designation as part of the Juruá-Purus mosaic of protected areas, which includes several other reserves and indigenous territories creating a large conservation landscape.
-International conservation organizations have contributed funding for ranger training and equipment.
+The park's conservation is supported by its integration into the broader Juruá-Purus mosaic of protected areas, which includes several other reserves and indigenous territories creating a large conservation landscape.
+It also borders Peru's Sierra del Divisor National Park, forming a significant cross-border corridor.
+[1] International conservation organizations have contributed funding for ranger training and equipment.